jishanshaikh4/CSE-217-Data-Structures-Laboratory/README.md

 ## How to run a C/C++ program using make in terminal (Linux)?

 Extract the master branch in home directory.
 Open terminal and type in the code there.
+Let's say merge sort which is named as mergesort in directory Sources/Submission%203/Sorting/Merge%20sort/.

 ```cd ./Sources/Submission%203/Sorting/Merge%20sort/```